-Since the mid-60s, I've been involved in various forms of "development" efforts - first "community" and "regional" development in Scotland then, since 1990, "institutional" and "capacity" development in Central Europe and Asia - but now, with many others, question the very concept of development....Indeed the title I gave my second (autobiographical) little book in 1995 was ...
-PUZZLING DEVELOPMENT
+Since the late-60s, I've been involved in various forms of "development" efforts - first "community development" and "urban/regional" development in Scotland (with a touch of organisational development) then, since 1990, "institutional" and "capacity" development in various countries of Central Europe and Asia.
+Now, however with many others, I question the very concept of development....Indeed the title I gave a little (autobiographical) book in 1995 was ....
+PUZZLING DEVELOPMENT (A few years later a collection of essays was called In Transit - notes on good governance